MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/sales-marketing/sales-order-template-mapping-direct-two-ways.md

 ---
 # required metadata

-title: Run two-way synchronization of sales order headers and lines between Sales and Finance and Operations
+title: Synchronization of sales orders directly between Sales and Finance and Operations
 description: The topic discusses the templates and underlying tasks that are used to run two-way synchronization of sales order headers and lines directly between Microsoft Dynamics 365 for Sales and Microsoft Dynamics 365 for Finance and Operations, Enterprise edition.
 author: ChristianRytt
 manager: AnnBe